ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 We need three more attribute selectors to collect the whole set.

 First, the `$=` operator, which will match the *end* of an attribute value.
-Say we want to highlight any link that points to a .org
+Say we want to add a `background-color` property to any image on our site which is in `.png` format: